storefront-x/magento-module-sfx-store-config/README.md

 # SFX Store Config
 Module for Magento 2

-**StorefrontX_SfxStoreConfig** for configuration new SFX store config fields in Magento and get their values
+**SFX Store Config** for configuration new SFX store config fields in Magento and get their values

 ## License